 - An Electrical Code of Compliance is required for any new electrical work installed into a home.

 - To get house insurance, Electrical Inspections Certificates are often required for properties built pre-1938.
 If a buyer can't get insurance, they are likely to pull the pin.
 Best to get it done first.

-The number and range of reports needed has increased with the advent of the Christchurch earthquakes, meth contamination in houses, and leaky homes.
+The number and range of reports needed has increased with the advent of the Christchurch earthquakes and leaky homes.
 Be prepared for the things buyers might request.